Soft Dramatic: Soft and statuesque with a diva essence

 Your facial features are marked by large eyes and full lips, which are both parts of your yin influence.

-The soft dramatic is yang dominant and your lush yin is a secondary feature.
+The soft dramatic is yang dominant and your yin is a secondary feature.

 You are technically a combination of the Dramatic ID and the Romantic ID.
 However, you are not equal parts, and will always have more dramatic dominance.

-You are bold and exotic, so embrace that!
+You are bold and alluring, so embrace that!

 What are the physical characteristics of the Soft Dramatic?